realpython/web-dev-for-data-scientists/lessons/bonus/sqlalchemy.md

 This sets up a `Model()` for the database.
 For more info, check out the [docs](http://flask-sqlalchemy.pocoo.org/2.1/quickstart/).

-Next, add a *create_db.py* file to "src".
+Next, add a *create_db.py* file.
 This file is used to create the database:

 ```python
 from app import db